Definition of work and work time

 Regulator

-- operators and drivers of fatigue-regulated heavy vehicles
+- drivers and operators of fatigue-regulated heavy vehicles

 A fatigue-regulated heavy vehicle is:

-- A motor vehicle or a combination with a gross vehicle mass (GVM) over 12 tonnes.
+- A vehicle or a combination with a gross vehicle mass (GVM) more than 12 tonnes.

-- A fatigue-regulated bus, which is a motor vehicle with a GVM over 4.5t that is built or fitted to carry more than 12 adults (including the driver).
+- is a heavy motor vehicle built or fitted to carry more than 12 adults (including the driver).

 What are my legal obligations?

-- A person must not drive a fatigue-regulated heavy vehicle on a road while the person is impaired by fatigue.
+Under the HVNL, you must not drive a fatigue-regulated heavy vehicle while impaired by fatigue or otherwise unfit to drive.

 What is considered ‘work’ and ‘work time’ under the HVNL?

-Work, in relation to a fatigue-regulated heavy vehicle, means:
+'Work' in relation to a fatigue-regulated heavy vehicle includes:

 - Instructing or supervising someone else driving the fatigue-regulated heavy vehicle.